-Awards to both first-year and upper-division students are made by the Scholarship Committee which typically begins its review in March (prior to fall semester enrollment).
-All students automatically are considered.
-Most scholarships are merit and need-based.
-Awards average $1,000 a year.
+Awards to both first-year and upper-division students are made by the Office of Student Aid, which typically begins its review in March (prior to fall semester enrollment).
+All students are considered for scholarships automatically.
+Most scholarships are merit and need-based and awards average approximately $1,500 a year.

 The Office for Disability Services offers more than 80 scholarship awards annually to students with disabilities at all Penn State locations.
-To apply, contact the Office for Disability Services, 105 Boucke Building, University Park, PA 16802, (814) 863-1807.
+To apply or for additional information, please contact the Penn State Office for Disability Services, 105 Boucke Building, University Park, PA 16802 or 814-863-1807.

 - Financial Aid